obiwang/obiwang.github.io/source/_posts/Core Animation Timing in Depth.md

 ### Conclusion
 Core Animation's timing model is not easy to understand, especially when animation is running.
 There are some key points to solve different issues.
 * **Use the equation**
-* Analyze which changes and which does not
+* Analyse which changes and which does not
 * Local time usually represent the current state of animation
 * Set layer's `timeOffset` or `beginTime` to fast forward or rewind
 * Reset layer's `timeOffset` and `beginTime` to get the *scaled* parent time